The harvesting operation

 Who does the harvesting?

 Selective harvesting is conducted by specialist workers of our customers (known as permittees) or contractors who they employ.
-This work is undertaken with close oversight by the Department of Agriculture and Fisheries.
+We have close oversight when this work is undertaken.

 To ensure safety and environmental standards are met, workers must have training in: